yaacovCR/graphql-spec/spec/Section 7 -- Response.md

 ## Response Format

-A response to a GraphQL request must be a map or a response stream of maps.
-When the response of the GraphQL operation is a response stream, the first value will be an initial payload, followed by one or more subsequent payloads.
+A response to a GraphQL request must be a map or a stream of incrementally delivered results.
+The response will be a stream of incrementally delivered results when the GraphQL service has acted on `@defer` or `@stream` directives when executing the operation.
+When the response of the GraphQL operation contains incrementally delivered results, the first value will be an initial payload, followed by one or more subsequent payloads.

 If the request raised any errors, the response map must contain an entry with key `errors`.
 The value of this entry is described in the "Errors" section.
 If